 Responsible Steam Market Scraping¶

-We all have a one, but a big and tasty, pie ๐ฅง, called SteamMarket
+We all have a one, but a big and tasty, pie ๐ฅง, called SteamMarket.
+We all want to get a piece of it ๐ฐ,

 that's why we're here.
 However, it's crucial to approach market data collection responsibly.